Advice > Software engineering

 Once you’ve gathered all the data you need and decided on the approach you pick, it’s time to make your counteroffer.

-We recommend sending an email containing your counter offer and suggesting a call to discuss your thoughts if the recruiter would find that helpful.
+Whatever approach you pick, we recommend sending an email containing your counteroffer and then suggesting a call to the recruiter for two main reasons:

-First, an email puts you in complete control of what you’re communicating, so you can’t be derailed by questions the recruiter throws at you.
+• First, an email puts you in complete control of what you’re communicating, and so you won't be derailed by questions the recruiter throws at you.

-Second, your recruiter will be able to easily forward that email to their compensation team to review and bump your numbers.
+• Second, your recruiter will be able to easily forward that email to their team to review and increase your offer.

 Here are email template examples you could use, depending on which negotiation approach you decide to take.